dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 Gravsearch queries are understood to imply a subset of [RDFS reasoning](https://www.w3.org/TR/rdf11-mt/).
-Depending on the triplestore being used, this may be implemented using the triplestore's own reasoner or by query expansion in Knora.
+Depending on the triplestore being used, this may be implemented using the triplestore's own reasoner or by query expansion in DSP-API.

 Specifically, if a statement pattern specifies a property, the pattern will also match subproperties of that property, and if a statement specifies that